2:38 PM

 Grizzly Lake (MODERATE)

 The hike is 3.6 miles (one way) in length with an elevation gain of 2,000 feet.
-A moderate hike until the end where you have 1/4 of a mile of switchbacks.
+This is a moderate hike until a 1/4 mile of switchbacks at the end.

 Elevation: 10,300 ft. - 12,300 ft.

 The trail is 3.9 miles one way.
-Tabor Lake is accessible from this trail about 1/2 mile to the west.
+Tabor Creek Trail is great for running, hiking, or horseback riding.
+Tabor Lake is accessed from the trail.

 Anderson & Petroleum Lakes (MODERATE)